Ezzenix/AutoRequireRoblox/README.md

 <img src="assets/AutoComplete.gif" width="80%" />

 Automatically requires all child modules of a module.
-Just put `--@AutoRequireCollection` in the `init.lua` file.
+Just put `--@AutoRequireCollection` in the `init.lua` file, it will overwrite the rest of the file so be careful.

 <img src="assets/Collection2.png" width="80%" />